Travel Guide For Visiting Utah in December

 In the south you can still enjoy activities like hiking and biking because “most of the time”, the weather isn’t snowy and daytime temperatures aren’t too cold.

-The one exception is Bryce Canyon National Park.
+The one exception is Bryce Canyon in December.
 Due to it’s elevation, the weather and temperatures are more aligned to what you’d experience in the northern part of the state.
 Expect snow, cold temperatures, and winter activities.

 Yes, it does snow in the southern parts of Utah, but it doesn’t usually stay on the ground too long so you can enjoy all those fun outdoor activities without crowds or heat!